apekshapriya/Bitcoin-Price-Prediction/README.md

 ## Bitcoin-Price-Prediction

-### Prediction of closing price of bitcoin using historing data.
+### Time series Prediction on daily data to forecast Bitcoin Price for future 30 days.

 The dataset is taken from [kaggle](https://www.kaggle.com/mczielinski/bitcoin-historical-data/download)